Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Mock data

-Since HI can only survive from UV radiation in dense clumps in galaxies after the epoch of reionization, we assume that HI can only exist in halos hosting galaxies at $z=0.5$.
-We place the HI mass in the center of a halo, as it has been proven to be reasonable in previous studies \citep[see e.g.][]{HI_calcution_parameters}.
-Under this assumption, we construct a catalogue applying the halo HI mass function given by \citet{HI_calcution_parameters}, and it takes the form as
+Since H\textsc{i} could only survive from ultraviolet (UV) radiation in dense clumps in galaxies after the epoch of reionization, we assume that H\textsc{i} can only exist in halos hosting galaxies at $z=0.5$.
+We place the H\textsc{i} mass in the center of a halo, as has been proven to be reasonable in previous studies \citep[see e.g.][]{HI_calcution_parameters}.
+Under this assumption, we construct a catalogue applying the halo H\textsc{i} mass function given by \citet{HI_calcution_parameters}, and it takes the form

 Here $M$ is the halo mass, and we have three free parameters, i.e. $\alpha$, $M_{0}$ and $M_{\rm min}$, which determine the shape of the fitting curve at different redshifts.
-In order to get the values of these three parameters at z=0.5, we make interpolation of the fitting values at $z=0$ and 1 given in \citet{HI_calcution_parameters}.
+In order to get the values of these three parameters at z=0.5, we perform interpolation on the fitting values at $z=0$ and 1 given in \citet{HI_calcution_parameters}.
 Then we find that $\alpha=0.42$, $M_{0}=2.50\times 10^{10} h^{-1}M_{\odot}$, $M_{\rm min}=1.13\times 10^{12} h^{-1}M_{\odot}$ at $z=0.5$.
-In Figure~\ref{fig:HI-halo_mass_relation}, we plot the $M_{\rm HI}-M$ relation at $z=0.5$ (green solid curve), and the relations at $z=0$ (blue dashed curve) and 1 (orange dashed curve) from \citet{HI_calcution_parameters} are also shown for comparison.
+In Figure~\ref{fig:HI-halo_mass_relation}, we plot the $M_{\rm H\textsc{i}}-M$ relation at $z=0.5$ (green solid curve), and the relations at $z=0$ (blue dashed curve) and 1 (orange dashed curve) from \citet{HI_calcution_parameters} are also shown for comparison.